 Cricut Maker: A cutting machine that supports the use of the engraving tip and is compatible with Design Space software.

-Engraving Tip: A special tool designed for use with the Cricut Maker to engrave designs on materials such as glass.
+Engraving tip: A special tool designed for use with the Cricut Maker to engrave designs onto materials such as glass.

-Masking materials: Adhesive tape or film used to cover areas on the glass surface not intended for engraving to protect them from the etching process.
+Masking materials: Adhesive tape or film to cover areas on the glass surface that are not intended for engraving, in order to protect them from the etching process.

-Cleaning materials: Isopropyl alcohol, microfiber cloths, or glass cleaner to clean the glass before and after engraving.
+Cleaning agents: Isopropyl alcohol, microfiber cloths or glass cleaner for cleaning the glass before and after engraving.

 Personal protective equipment (PPE): Safety goggles to protect the eyes during the engraving process.